-Vitamin D is the only vitamin that we make from the sun, and sun exposure is our main source of it; not our diet.
+D is the only vitamin that we make from the sun, and sun exposure is our main source of it; not our diet.
 For many women still fearing moderate sun exposure and covering themselves in sunscreen and protective clothing, getting enough vitamin D can be tricky.
-With those huge rates of deficiency and the safety of supplementing with vitamin D, I believe all expecting mums should be screened for vitamin D deficiency.
+With those huge rates of deficiency and the safety of supplementing with vitamin D, I believe all expecting mums should be screened for a deficiency.
 If you’re pregnant and your doctor hasn’t already screened for it, do yourself and your baby a favour and have your blood tested.

 If you’re trying to conceive, already pregnant, or lactating and you’re ever unsure about your nutritional requirements and how to reach them, please see a university qualified dietitian, nutritionist or naturopath for advice.